OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

    drag the corner of the toolbox window again to make it a bit larger to see all the options.

 #.
-In the new module tab that pops open, select the `elevation` map as the
+In the new module tab that pops open, select the `elevation.10m` map as the
    map for elevation.
 Then depress the rectangle with red corners button on the right of the map name to use the region bounds and resolution of that map.
 As mentioned earlier, the `computational region` is a core theme in GRASS raster processing.

 #.
-Select `roadsmajor` for the vector overlay, then click :guilabel:`Run`.
+Select `roads` for the vector overlay, then click :guilabel:`Run`.

 #.
 Once the NVIZ 3D view opens, maximize the window and drag the positioning
    puck in the compass box on the left to a nice view.